-The Access policy is set out in all contracts of employment and sub contractor contracts All allegations or suspicions of abuse, no matter how insignificant they might seem or when/where they occur, must be referred to Kirstie Sant (Director) immediately.
+The Access policy is set out in all contracts of employment and sub contractor contracts All allegations or suspicions of abuse, no matter how insignificant they might seem or when/where they occur, must be referred to Kim Chaplain (Director of the Charitable Portfolio) immediately.
 No information must be withheld or filtered.

 Young people’s welfare is always paramount.